Rocky Carson: 1998 to 2006 – Career begins

-2006 to 2017 - Career prime
+2006 to 2017 – Career prime

 The prime of Carson's career began in 2006, when Carson won US National Singles for the 3rd time, and again it was Jack Huczek that he met in the final.
-As in 2003, Carson needed a tie-breaker to defeat his long time rival, 15-10, 13-15, 11-3.
-Carson reached the final by defeating Jason Thoerner in the semi-finals, 15-4, 15-5.
+As in 2003, Carson needed a tie-breaker to defeat his long time rival, 15–10, 13–15, 11–3.
+Carson reached the final by defeating Jason Thoerner in the semi-finals, 15–4, 15–5.

 For the first time in his career, Carson played doubles at an international event, as he partnered with Huczek for Men's Doubles at the 2006 World Championships in Santo Domingo, Dominican Republic.
-There they lost to Mexico's Alvaro Beltran and Javier Moreno in the final, 15-8, 15-14, but the USA did win the Men's Team event, and Carson contributed as he and Huczek beat Canada's Mike Green and Brian Istace, 15-2, 15-4, in the Team final.
+There they lost to Mexico's Álvaro Beltrán and Javier Moreno in the final, 15–8, 15–14, but the USA did win the Men's Team event, and Carson contributed as he and Huczek beat Canada's Mike Green and Brian Istace, 15–2, 15–4, in the Team final.

 He and Huczek also played together in the 2006 USAR National Doubles Championship in October, and they won the title by defeating Andy Hawthorne and Jeff Stark in the final.
 They got to the final with a win over Jeff Bell and Doug Ganim in the semi-finals.

-In February 2007, Carson won his 3rd IRT event, as he beat Huczek in the final of the Seattle Open, 11-3, 11-6, 4-11, 12-14, 11-3.
-That was the highlight of his 2006-07 IRT season, which saw Carson in six finals and seven semi-finals, and finish with a career best ranking of #3 at season's end.
+In February 2007, Carson won his 3rd IRT event, as he beat Huczek in the final of the Seattle Open, 11–3, 11–6, 4–11, 12–14, 11–3.
+That was the highlight of his 2006–07 IRT season, which saw Carson in six finals and seven semi-finals, and finish with a career best ranking of #3 at season's end.

 As defending champion, Carson was seeded 1st for the 2007 USAR National Singles Championships, but he lost in the semi-finals of eventual winner Mitch Williams.
 It was an unusual year, because 2nd seed Jack Huczek lost in the other semi-final to Shane Vanderson.
 Carson's loss is the only time he has lost in a semi-final at National Singles.

-Nonetheless, Carson went on to have his best IRT season in 2007-08, when he won seven tournaments, was runner up in four others and finished the season ranked #1.
+Nonetheless, Carson went on to have his best IRT season in 2007–08, when he won seven tournaments, was runner up in four others and finished the season ranked #1.
 The highlight was winning the 2007 US Open.
-In that event, Carson defeated Andy Hawthorne in the quarterfinals, Jason Mannino in the semis, and Jack Huczek in the final, 11-3, 7-11, 11-8, 11-6.
+In that event, Carson defeated Andy Hawthorne in the quarterfinals, Jason Mannino in the semis, and Jack Huczek in the final, 11–3, 7–11, 11–8, 11–6.

 Building on his IRT success, Carson defeated Huczek again in the final of the 2008 USAR National Singles Championships, winning the event for a fourth time.
 That win put Carson on Team USA for the 2008 World Championships in Kingscourt, Ireland, where Carson won Men's Singles for the first time.
 Once again, it was Huczek who he faced in the final, and again they went to a tie-breaker.
-Carson won it after facing match points in both the second game and the breaker, 12-15, 15-14, 11-10.
+Carson won it after facing match points in both the second game and the breaker, 12–15, 15–14, 11–10.